I would like a family member to access your Adult Residential Services at St Elizabeth’s. What do I need to do next?

 How is a placement funded?

-Most of our clients have funding through the local authority, but funding can come from a number of sources, including private funds.
-Funding is decided on a case by case basis and can be discussed with our Admissions Officer.
+Most of our clients have funding through the local authority or health authorities, but funding can come from a number of sources, including private funds.
+Funding is decided on a case by case basis and is determined by the level of support each person requires.

 How many adults live in one bungalow?